Windows Media Player: Disc burning, ripping, and playback

-Windows Media Player features integrated Audio CD-burning support since version 7 as well as data CD burning support since Windows Media Player 9 Series on Windows XP and later.
+Windows Media Player features integrated Audio CD-burning support since version 7 as well as data CD burning support since Windows Media Player 9 Series on Windows XP or later.
 Data CDs can have any of the media formats supported by the player.
 While burning Data CDs, the media can, optionally, be transcoded into WMA format and playlists can be added to the CD as well.
 Starting with WMP 9 Series, audio CDs can be burnt with volume leveling.

-Audio CDs can be ripped as WMA or WMA 10 Pro (WMA 10 Pro in WMP 11 and later) at 48, 64, 96, 128, 160, and 192 kbit/s, WMA lossless (470 to 940 kbit/s) (9 Series on XP and later), WMA variable bitrate (from 40 to 75 kbit/s up to 240-355 kbit/s), MP3 at 128, 192, 256, and 320 kbit/s, or uncompressed WAV (WAV ripping in WMP 11 and later).
+Audio CDs can be ripped as WMA or WMA 10 Pro (WMA 10 Pro in WMP 11 or later) at 48, 64, 96, 128, 160, and 192 kbit/s, WMA lossless (470 to 940 kbit/s) (9 Series on XP or later), WMA variable bitrate (from 40 to 75 kbit/s up to 240-355 kbit/s), MP3 at 128, 192, 256, and 320 kbit/s, or uncompressed WAV (WAV ripping in WMP 11 or later).
 Since WMP 9 Series, 20 bit high-resolution CDs (HDCDs) are also supported, if capable audio hardware is present.
 Audio can be ripped using error correction and ripped audio can be protected with Windows Media DRM.
-Ripping to MP3 is supported only in Windows Media Player 8 for Windows XP and later if a compatible MP3 encoder is installed.
+Ripping to MP3 is supported only in Windows Media Player 8 for Windows XP or later if a compatible MP3 encoder is installed.
 Windows Media Player 10 included the Fraunhofer MP3 Professional encoder.
 Information on CDs such as album name, artist and track listings can optionally be automatically downloaded from the online Windows Media database when the CD is inserted.
 Version 11 added support for ripping audio CDs to WAV and WMA 10 Pro formats.
 With their 2015 implementation in Windows 10, Version 12 also added lossless FLAC and ALAC formats for ripping and playback.
 For burning, version 11 shows a graphical bar indicating how much space will be used on the disc and introduced Disc spanning which splits a burn list onto multiple discs in case the content does not fit on one disc.